Note: Acalog server could not be reached. Displaying last known data.

 The department offers independent study options in the form of tutorials, independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.

 All geology majors must complete a capstone project under the guidance of one or more geology faculty.
 The geology capstone provides an opportunity for students to apply their knowledge and demonstrate their skills in relation to a question of geological significance.
-In order to fulfill the capstone requirement, students must 1) consult with their capstone advisor to identify a research topic; (2) fulfill any writing requirement that that specific advisor may have (each advisor has their own approach; there is no formal written component of the capstone requirement in geology); and (3) present their paper/thesis to their professors and peers at the annual Geology Capstone/Honors Thesis Symposium event, which is scheduled in April of the spring semester.
+In order to fulfill the capstone requirement, students must 1) consult with their capstone advisor to identify a research topic; (2) fulfill any writing requirement that their specific advisor may have (each advisor has their own approach; there is no formal written component of the capstone requirement in geology); and (3) present their paper/thesis to their professors and peers at the annual Geology Capstone/Honors Thesis Symposium event, which is scheduled in April of the spring semester.
 All geology seniors are required to attend this event.